 By Clare Kendall, Business Owner & Bookkeeper, CLK Books

-If your business accounts use a different year to the standard tax year, a change is coming the employed which will affect your trading profits and tax due in 2023-2024.
+If your business accounts use a different year to the standard tax year, a change is coming for the self employed (and partnerships) which will affect your trading profits and tax due in 2023-2024.
 Here’s what you need to know:

 The change is called Basis Period reform, and it means all ‘basis period’ rules will be abolished in tax year 2024-2025.
 In simple terms, if your self-employed business calculates yearly profits using different dates to the standard tax year*, you will be affected. *The standard tax year is 6th April to 5th April the following year.